Jamesfmp/profile-card-component/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Profile card component

-This is a solution to the QR code component challenge on Frontend Mentor
+This is a solution to the profile card component challenge on Frontend Mentor

 ### Screenshot